Bat Country

 "Bat Country" is a song by American heavy metal band Avenged Sevenfold, released in August 2005 as the second single from their third album, City of Evil.
-Avenged Sevenfold won 'Best New Artist Video' at the 2006 MTV Video Music Awards for "Bat Country" and the single was certified platinum by the RIAA and silver by the BPI.
+Avenged Sevenfold won Best New Artist in a Video at the 2006 MTV Video Music Awards for "Bat Country" and the single was certified platinum by the RIAA and silver by the BPI.
 For these reasons, "Bat Country" is often believed to be the band's most commercially successful song.

-Background and content
+Background and composition

-The track takes stylistic cues from punk rock and pop music, drawing comparisons to My Chemical Romance.
+"Bat Country" is a heavy metal, alternative metal and hard rock song.
+It takes stylistic cues from punk rock and pop, drawing comparisons to My Chemical Romance.
 The song's main thematic influence comes from Hunter S. Thompson's 1971 novel Fear and Loathing in Las Vegas, with the title itself being a direct quote from the book in which Raoul Duke (the alter-ego pseudonym of Thompson) is on his way to Las Vegas while being affected by various drugs.
 The character hallucinated huge bats and manta rays in the sky, and gasps to his companion Dr. Gonzo, "We can't stop here.
-This is bat country."
+This is bat country".

 The following quote, also included at the beginning of Fear and Loathing in Las Vegas, is referred to twice throughout the song (at the beginning and the bridge before the last chorus) and is shown at the beginning of the music video.